DaniDevOfficial/ViteTemplate/README.md

-Certainly!
-Here's the updated README with a note advising users to change the package name:

----

 # Vite Template

 This is a template project set up with Vite for rapid development using React, Chakra UI, and React Router DOM.